porn-records/Porn-Records/submit_here/strict.adult.mypdns.cloud/README.md

 # The strict anti adult files
-These files will contain domains which primary is used to host non-adult related contents and for that you might feel like experience a number of [FalsePositive][FalsePositive]s while they are in the right blacklists.
+These files will contain domains which primary is used to host non-adult related contents and for that you might feel like experience a number of [FalsePositive][FalsePositive]s while My Privacy DNS have committed them into the right blacklists.
+For each domain you would like to challenge for being blocklisted, you should find the existing issue at [My Privacy DNS Firewall][mpd] ticked board, Please use the search feature.

 You will find records like `*.blogspot.TLD` including subdomains like: